PzAz04Maus/Abiogenesis/scrapbook 1.md

-# Ticks before spot
-- [ ] #mechanics Ticks before spot
-The spot delta could represent how much movement a person can do in a targets Los before the target spots them
 # Stat delta
 - [ ] #mechanics Stat delta
 Statistics rise and fall during play because bad things happen.
 On the stat sheet, performance stats have 2 values - their starting value denoted by \_, and their current value denoted by $\Delta$